pallets/werkzeug/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in Werkzeug itself
+about: Report a bug in Werkzeug (not other projects which depend on Werkzeug)
 ---

 <!--